ntmarston/exosystem/README.md

 # exosystem
-A tool for exoplanet visualization and demographics projects.
+A collection of tools for exoplanetary system demographics using NASA/IPAC Exoplanet Archive Data.
+System dynamics features to come in future updates.
 Check out the demo notebook for more info!